mattrussi/gitlab-com-runbooks/docs/web/static-repository-objects-caching.md

 by Terraform, more on that below.

 The base URL is endpoint that will serve the cached objects, it depends on the CDN used.
-Currently, we use an entry point URL to a [CloudFlare worker][cloudflare-worker], which is provisioned by Terraform, more on that below.
+Currently, we use an entry point URL to a [Cloudflare worker][cloudflare-worker], which is provisioned by Terraform, more on that below.